iTracerFacer/Moose_CTLD_Pure/README.md

 # MOOSE CTLD/FAC and Convoy Scripts

 This repository contains MOOSE-based scripts for enhancing DCS World missions with advanced logistics, troop transport, forward air control, and convoy management capabilities.
+CTLD was orignialy created by Ciribob using the MIST framework.
+I've converted his work to only use moose and have added many features included integrated MEDEVAC and Salvage system which both can have a direct impact on the state of a mission.

 ## Overview